garretchristensen/BestPracticesManual/Manual.md

--   Separate your cleaning and analysis files; don't make any new vars that need saving (or will be used by a different analysis file)‚Äîbetter to only create once so you know they're the same.
+-   Separate your cleaning and analysis files; don't make any new vars that need saving (or will be used by a different analysis file)—better to only create once so you know they're the same.

 -   If you have a master .do file that calls other .do files, you can run multiple log files at the same time (so you have a master .log